Hanging Leg Raise (90 degree)

 - Playing with the Tempo & adding an Isometric phase (pause/hold)

-- Compressing as much as possible
+- Flexing your spine as much as possible

 - Adding resistance - wearing an ankle weight